VeraLiconaResearchGroup/MHSGenerationAlgorithms/specifications.md

   The indices MAY appear in any order within a set, and the sets MAY appear in any order.
   The hypergraph SHOULD be simple, which is to say that no edge should be a subset of any other edge.

-The input file MUST NOT contain pairs with the keys `guaranteedComplete`, `guaranteedMinimal`, or `transversals`.
 `mhs` SHOULD assume that the vertex set is 1, 2, …, n where n is the largest index appearing in the file.
 `mhs` MAY accept other keys; each such key SHOULD be documented appropriately in the `README.md` file.
 `mhs` MUST ignore all unknown keys.